spacetelescope/jwst/docs/jwst/residual_fringe/main.rst

 :Class: `jwst.residual_fringe.ResidualFringeStep`
 :Alias: residual_fringe

-The JWST pipeline contains multiple steps to mitigate the impact of fringing on science spectra and these steps generally suffice to reduce the fringe signal to below a few percent of the target flux.
+The JWST pipeline contains multiple steps to mitigate the impact of fringing on science spectra, which generally suffice to reduce the fringe signal to below a few percent of the target flux.

 The first correction is applied by default in the :ref:`fringe <fringe_step>` step in the